Tax Advice: What Steps Should You Take if You Didn’t Receive a W-2 or 1099?

 Also, remember that the deadline of January 31 is the date 1099 forms must be mailed, not necessarily received.
 On the other hand, W-2 or 1099-R forms must be made available to the taxpayer by January 31.
 In either case, make allowances for postal delays and give it a few more days before you panic.

-The IRS says you should report the oversight by calling 800-829-1040.
+If you haven’t received your 1099 or W-2 form by the end of February, the IRS says you can report the oversight by calling 800-829-1040.
 You’ll need to provide your name, address, phone number, taxpayer identification number and dates of the work, along with the payer’s name, address and phone number.

-However, hefty fees are tied to missing IRS deadlines for 1099 forms.
+Before you report an employer or client to the IRS for failing to send your 1099 form, you may want to keep in mind that hefty fees are tied to missing IRS deadlines for these forms.
 Large businesses that don’t file a 1099 may incur penalties starting at $50 per statement, up to $3.3 million total.
 If the IRS proves the company intentionally disregarded the 1099, it could face penalties of $550 per instance with no limit.

 There’s a lot at stake for reporting someone for failing to send your 1099.
 And independent contractors aren’t protected by the same laws that protect employees from being fired without due cause in some states.
 A company can simply stop working with an independent contractor at any time.

 Bottom line: Don’t leave it to your employers or clients to track your income.
 Keep records of your income and expenses throughout the year to make tax time easier.

 More From GOBankingRates